ronf/asyncssh/docs/index.rst

       :literal:
       :start-line: 14

-Note that in this example both remote processes are actually running on the same remote SSH connection.
+In this example both remote processes are running on the same SSH connection, but this redirection can just as easily be used between SSH sessions associated with connections going to different servers.

 Checking exit status
 --------------------